TAMIYA – 1980s Buggy Box Art

 The Super Shot was something of an evolution of the previously mentioned Hot Shot using the same chassis but alternate suspension system.
 There’s definitely something fairly menacing about it, especially the vehicles gaping maw, presumably great for catching pebbles in.

-If your tempted at all, Tamiya re-released the Supershot in 2012.
+If you’re tempted at all, Tamiya re-released the Supershot in 2012.

-The Boomerang was an affordable 4WD entry point for many first time RC Buyers.
-Slick and Simple livery nicely complimenting the wedge like bodyshell.
+The Boomerang was an affordable 4WD and thus entry point for many first time RC Buyers Slick and Simple livery nicely complimenting the wedge-like bodyshell.

 The Falcon (1986)